ianwagner/CreativeCoding/readme.md

 project 2:
 FINAL:
 Requires a kinect, uses Dan Wilcox's QDTracker for overhead tracking.
-The prgram draws a skitish butterfly that flies away if you get too close.
+The prgram draws a skittish butterfly that flies away if you get too close.
-If you don't makw the butterfly move, a field of flowers will grow around the butterfly.
+If you don't make the butterfly move, a field of flowers will grow.